-The 9091 was Alessi's first designer kettle, ushering in a long and successful tradition.
-The central element in the design is the brass whistle which, when the steam exits, produces a short and pleasant melody.
-Richard Sapper wanted to avoid the usual anxiety-generating noise produced by other kettles then on the market, and by following this exquisitely poetic philosophy he produced what is probably the first multisensory object for the kitchen.
+The 9091 was designer Richard Sapper's first kettle.
+The central element in the design is the sturdy brass whistle which, when the steam exits, produces a short and pleasant melody.
+Richard Sapper wanted to avoid the usual anxiety-generating noise produced by other kettles, and by following this exquisitely poetic philosophy he produced what is probably the first multisensory object for the kitchen.

 Material: 18/10 stainless steel mirror polished with melodic whistle in brass and handle in PA, black.